ChicagoWorldcon/wellington/README.md

 # Worldcon Members Management

 Kia ora and welcome to the [2020-wellington](https://gitlab.com/worldcon/2020-wellington) source code repository.
-This site hosts and tracks changes to code for managing Members of the [CoNZealand](https://conzealand.nz/) conference.
+This site hosts and tracks changes to code for managing Members of the [CoNZealand](https://conzealand.nz/) convention.

 What you'll find in this project is a series of compromises that we felt struck a balance with features and functionality.
 If you have an interest in making your convention or future conventions better do feel free to reach out